MLB Report Card Grades for All 30 Teams Entering August

 So why is there angst at Minute Maid Park?

 The 'Stros didn't make a massive move at the deadline.
-While the Los Angeles Dodgers grabbed Yu Darvish from the Texas Rangers, the Chicago Cubs got left-hander Jose Quinatana from the Chicago White Sox and the New York Yankees snared Sonny Gray from the Oakland Athletics, Houston settled for ex-Toronto Blue Jay Francisco Liriano and his 5.88 ERA.
+While the Los Angeles Dodgers grabbed Yu Darvish from the Texas Rangers, the Chicago Cubs got left-hander Jose Quintana from the Chicago White Sox and the New York Yankees snared Sonny Gray from the Oakland Athletics, Houston settled for ex-Toronto Blue Jay Francisco Liriano and his 5.88 ERA.

 "I'm not going to lie," Astros left-hander Dallas Keuchel said, per MLB.com's Brian McTaggart.
 "Disappointment is a little bit of an understatement."

 Houston has the talent for a deep run.
-But with righty Lance McCullers headed for the disabled list due to back trouble, per ESPN.com, and no cavalry coming, things are less peachy than they could be.
+But with right-hander Lance McCullers Jr. headed for the disabled list due to back trouble, per ESPN.com, and no cavalry coming, things are less peachy than they could be.

 Grade: A-